blueripple/Guide/Readme.md

 [issues](https://github.com/blueripple/Guide/issues) here,
 or in specific repos, to discuss the details of the data or the algorithms used to analyze them.
+- We're also always interested in comments on posts or analyses we've done and ideas for new ones.
+Feel free to raise those as issues here or contact us on [FB](https://www.facebook.com/blueripplepolitics/), via email (adam@blueripplepolitics.org) or twitter (@blueripplepol).

 ### Repo Guide
 - [Guide](https://github.com/blueripple/Guide):